 Click here for more details on the research program and links to publications.

 Black Hole Feedback 2012

-This summer we are hosting an international workshop on AGN titled "Black Hole Feedback 2012: What is the role of AGN in the evolution of galaxies?".
+In summer 2012 we hosted an international workshop on AGN titled "Black Hole Feedback 2012: What is the role of AGN in the evolution of galaxies?".
 The workshop will be held at Dartmouth from 30 July to 3 August 2012.
-Information on the workshop and the program is available at the workshop website.
+Information on the workshop, including talk videos and slides, is available at the workshop website.

-The workshop is being organized in collaboration with Durham University as part of the Matariki Network of Universities.
+The workshop was organized in collaboration with Durham University as part of the Matariki Network of Universities.